Fees & Insurance

 Insurance

-Please note: I’m unable to accept Medicaid, even if you plan to pay out of pocket.
+Please note: I’m unable to see clients who have Medicaid, even if you plan to pay out of pocket.
 This is due to state regulations in Colorado.

 Initial Intake Session